igorkulman/coding-journal/content/post/2016-02-16-using-hockey-app-to-distribute-windows-phone-apps.md

 **Signing the binary**

 Each time you submit a new build to Hockey App, you need to sign the binary (XAP in my case) with the certificate.
-The [signing process differs for XAP and APPX files](https://msdn.microsoft.com/en-us/library/windows/apps/dn168929(v=vs.105).aspx).
+The <a href="https://msdn.microsoft.com/en-us/library/windows/apps/dn168929(v=vs.105).aspx">signing process differs for XAP and APPX files</a>.

 For XAP files it is just calling the right PowerShell script with the correct parameters